RemoteCloud/public-documentation/mkdocs/docs/examples/notifications-sdk.md

 ```

 ### Notification sending
-The example uses a background service to send notification to single recipient each 5 seconds.
+The example uses a background service to send notification (regular and push notifications) to single recipient each 5 seconds.
 Injected INotificationsManager instance is used to send, retrieve and mark as read.

 ```csharp
 using Maranics.Notifications.SDK;